Drunk Driving Victims Lawyer in Boston

 In Massachusetts, penalties for operating under the influence include fines, jail time and license revocation, depending on the facts of the current offense and any prior convictions that the driver might have.

 Operating a commercial vehicle with a BAC of .04 g/dL or higher violates federal regulations.

-Massachusetts laws pertaining to driving under the influence of alcohol or drugs can be found here.What do you do now if Your Have Been in an Accident With a Drunk Driver?
+Massachusetts laws pertaining to driving under the influence of alcohol or drugs can be found here.What Do I Do Now?

 If you believe you’ve been in an accident with a drunk driver, you should call the police to document what has taken place.

 Collect as much evidence at the accident scene as possible.
 This includes obtaining the other driver’s contact and insurance information, as well as contact information for any witnesses.
 Use your cellphone to take pictures of the vehicles, your injuries and anything else that might be relevant.